-Within each image, we will make a scale differentiation between components and details.
+Within each image, we will make a scale differentiation between components and details (see Fig. 1064).
 We consider parts larger than one tenth of the image as components that define the composition.
 We will call everything smaller than one tenth a 'detail', for the time being.